Speak to a specialist solicitor at our law firm in North Yorkshire.

 The key legal issues to take you from startup to scale up

 Starting any new business comes with a steep learning curve, especially as a founder when you often find yourself wearing all the management hats.
 This is why it is important to deal with the core legal issues early, so that when the time comes to scale up, your business is ready and in good shape to expand.

 ‘Carrying out a review of your legal requirements is a sensible place to begin.
-Then, implementing, referring to and updating a legal checklist will save costs, reduce risk, and free up vital head space for you to work on growing the business,’ explains Isobel Willoughby, a Director and commercial solicitor with Crombie Wilkinson Solicitors in North Yorkshire.
+Then, implementing, referring to and updating a legal checklist will save costs, reduce risk, and free up vital head space for you to work on growing the business,’ explains Ian Barnard, a Director and commercial solicitor with Crombie Wilkinson Solicitors in North Yorkshire.

 Legal structure and corporate housekeeping

 Sometimes there is a misconception that once your legal structure has been set up, there is nothing further to attend to.
 If you started as a sole trader, you may wish to consider whether this is still appropriate for your ambitions.